eliasmagn/postmarketOS_kiauh/README.md

 * If you need more help for using the Raspberry Pi Imager, please visit the [official documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html).

+#### postmarketOS device prerequisites

+If you are deploying KIAUH on a phone or tablet that ships with postmarketOS, make sure the base image is prepped through [pmbootstrap](https://wiki.postmarketos.org/wiki/Pmbootstrap) and that you can reach the device over SSH.
+The following checklist helps align the mobile environment with KIAUH's init-system and Wayland tooling:

+- Flash a recent `postmarketos-base` rootfs and enable SSH or USB networking (`pmbootstrap install --ssh`).
+- Install one of the touch UIs (`postmarketos-ui-phosh` or `postmarketos-ui-plasma-mobile`) so the Wayland presets have an available session.
+- Ensure the main user belongs to the `video`, `input`, and `plugdev` groups so KlipperScreen inherits display and input permissions.
+- Start the seat management service after the first boot (`rc-update add seatd default && rc-service seatd start`) because the KlipperScreen Wayland wrapper relies on it.
+- Keep the vendor-specific DRM or DSI panel drivers enabled; the display preset generator reads them to pre-seed orientation hints.

+With these prerequisites met, the init-system helper will link services into OpenRC automatically and the launcher presets can bind to the device's Wayland shell without manual tweaks.

 These steps **only** apply if you are actually using a Raspberry Pi.
 In case you want to use a different SBC (like an Orange Pi or any other Pi derivates), please